- You do not have any products in your shopping cart yet.

 - Allow the surface to dry well for several hours, ideally overnight.

-A lacquered surface is very low-maintenance in daily use if you observe these points:
+A lacquered surface is very easy to maintain in daily use if you observe these points:

 - Use a soft, slightly damp cloth for cleaning.